 In pursuit of excellence in sustainable aquaculture

-CSAR operates from state-of-the-art, controlled environment facilities in Swansea University's College of Science.
+CSAR operates from state-of-the-art, controlled environment facilities in Swansea University's department of Biosciences.

 CSAR conducts research and technological development, and provides training and advice on behalf of commercial farmers/aquaculture service providers, funding agencies and governmental institutions, in the UK and internationally.

 In addition to its own experimental facilities, CSAR has direct access to comprehensive expertise and laboratories across Swansea University, encompassing biochemistry, molecular biology, physiology, histo-pathology, water chemistry, systems engineering, bio-processing technologies and complex fluids processing.